-The other common factor that can impact the time it takes, is the reputation and the quality of the dry cleaning company/service itself.
+The other common factor that can impact the time it takes, is the attention to detail/level of service the dry cleaners are able to offer your dress.

 While it may take longer, it comes strongly advised to seek out better-known and respected dry cleaning companies.

 Local dry cleaning companies may not have the expertise or knowledge to clean your dress adequately or properly, and this runs the risk of either potential damage or them sending it to a wholesale dry-cleaning company.